 Mick George and Dave Rankin (not their real names).
 They are the feature here.

-Senior Sargent Dave Rankin and Special Constable Mick George (not their real rank) were sat side by side in the Tim Bristow bar of the Newport Arms one Monday afternoon after the weekend dog shift.
+Senior Sergeant Dave Rankin and Special Constable Mick George (not their real rank) were sat side by side in the Tim Bristow bar of the Newport Arms one Monday afternoon after the weekend dog shift.
 Big tired men hardly talking, just letting the drink do its work.

 Dave from Bourke, Mick born in Woodburn.
 Two big men.